-The current proposal for ongoing activities, as well as the proposals for subdivision set out in previous sections, will enable funding to keep the estate and its grounds intact.
+The current proposal for ongoing activities, as well as the proposals for subdivision set out in previous sections, will provide a funding source to keep the estate and its grounds intact.

 6.1.2 Public access to the Estate

 Implementation of the Working Heritage Business Plan will also provide the mechanism through which public access to and use of parts of the Fernhill Estate can be facilitated and encouraged.